 Yes, there are several requirements you must meet in order to be eligible to commercially harvest wood in Yukon.
 Harvesting must be done by registered businesses.
 As such, when you apply for a harvesting licence, you will be required to show a valid Yukon business registration number (or proof of exemption).
 The business applying must be in good financial standing with the Yukon Forest Management Branch, and not have any outstanding field obligations based on previous harvesting authorities.
 In addition, your operational goals must be consistent with the Timber Harvest Plan covering the area in which you are applying.

 The Forest Resources Act requires all commercial harvesting to be done under a Timber Harvest Plan.
-To inquire about available wood in your area, please visit or call your local Client Services & Inspections office.
+To inquire about available wood in your area, please visit or call your local Compliance, Monitoring & Inspections office.
 The Forest Officer can help you find available wood under the local Timber Harvest Plans.
 In addition, all Timber Harvest Plans that are approved or are under review can be viewed online.

 There are a variety of methods for awarding licences such as a competitive process or direct award.
 Businesses may submit applications in areas approved under Timber Harvest Plans.
 Should a business identify a potential area of interest outside of an approved Timber Harvest Plan, they are encouraged to work with Forest Management Branch staff to determine whether it is possible to develop a Timber Harvest Plan in that location.